Medicaid/Medicare Fraud Lawyer Denver, CO

 Medicare and Medicaid fraud is a very serious issue both on a statewide and federal level.
 Both forms of fraud are considered white collar crimes and charges may be lodged against consumers or providers of services.
 Medicare fraud was determined to cost taxpayers approximately $60 billion or about 10 percent of the annual budgeted amount while Medicaid fraud is estimated to cost about $14.4 billion or nearly five percent of the budgeted amount.

 Since the Affordable Care Act was enacted and government healthcare coverage costs increased, a large increase in healthcare fraud has occurred.
 If you are facing charges for government medical insurance fraud, call a Medicare or Medicaid fraud defense attorney in Denver right away.

 Who Can Face Medicaid & Medicare Fraud Charges?

 As previously stated, both beneficiaries and providers can face charges of insurance fraud.
-Whether you are a medical care provider such as a physician, nurse, or medical billing employee; or you are a patient charged with fraud, you need to hire a Denver Medicaid fraud lawyer immediately.
+Whether you are a medical care provider such as a physician, nurse, or medical billing employee; or you are a patient charged with fraud, you need to hire a Denver criminal lawyer immediately.